NYPL-Simplified/circulation-patron-web/README.md

 - Set `CACHE_EXPIRATION_SECONDS` to control how often the app will check for changes to registry entries and circ manager authentication documents.
 - Set `AXE_TEST=true` to run the application with `react-axe` enabled (only works when `NODE_ENV` is "development").

+#### Using a `.env` file

+Next.js will automatically load environment variables set in a `.env` file.
+There is a default `.env` file which is committed to source control.
+If you would like to override this locally only, use `.env.local`, which will be ignored by git.
+If needed, we can also set test and development specific env vars via `.env` files.
+Read more in the [Next.js env documentation](https://nextjs.org/docs/basic-features/environment-variables).

 ### Useful Scripts

 - `npm run test` - This will launch the test runner (jest) and run all tests.